teacheredu-euniwell/oer-diversity-inclusion/README.md

 You can also note other reactions separately and share them anonymously on the [public OER feedback wall](https://padlet.com/teacheredueuniwell/oerdiversityinclusion) in the "content" section.

+What You Will Find in the Next Section
+---
+In the next section we look at gender identity.

 [^1]: Photorealistic image of 13 year-old overweight boy with a soccer ball, on a soccer field during PE class.".

 ###	5.7 Gender Identity

-Now, we focus on two popular models of psychology research that describe general structures and characteristics of human personality.
-Furthermore, we take a closer look on the construct of gender identity.
+We will now focus on two popular models from psychology research that describe general structures and characteristics of human personalities.
+Furthermore, we will also take a closer look at the construct of gender identity.

+Gender Identity and Psychological Models of Personality
+---

 In general, gender refers to the attitudes, feelings, and behaviours that a given culture associates with a person's biological sex (APA, 2012)[^1].
-The terms related to gender and sex are often conflated, and the language related to gender identity and sexual orientation has also evolved rapidly.
+Gender, sex and related terms are often conflated, and the language related to gender identity and sexual orientation has also evolved rapidly.

-_Gender Identity_ is a component of gender that describes a person's psychological sense of their gender.
-Many people describe gender identity as a deeply felt, inherent sense of being a boy, a man, or male; a girl, a woman, or female; or a nonbinary gender (e.g., genderqueer, gender-nonconforming, gender-neutral, agender, gender-fluid) that may or may not correspond to a person's sex assigned at birth, presumed gender based on sex assignment, or primary or secondary sex characteristics.
+Gender identity is a component of gender that describes a person's psychological sense of their gender.
+Many people describe gender identity as a deeply felt, inherent sense of being a boy, a man, or male; a girl, a woman, or female; or a nonbinary gender (e.g., genderqueer, gender non-conforming, gender-neutral, agender, gender-fluid) that may or may not correspond to the sex assigned to a person at birth, the gender other people presume them to have, or their primary or secondary sexual characteristics.
+Gender identity is not limited to transgender or gender non-conforming individuals - all individuals have a gender identity (APA, 2020)[^2].

-Gender identity applies to all individuals and is not a characteristic only of _transgender_ or _gender-nonconforming_ individuals (APA, 2020)[^2].
-The possible dimensions of gender identity are therefore an ongoing finding process.
+LGBTQIA+ Teachers: Challenges, Impact, and Policy
+---

 Scholars in educational research have addressed the challenges of exclusion and marginalisation faced by teachers who identify as lesbian, gay, bisexual, transgender, queer, intersex and asexual (LGBTQIA+).
 This research could also find out more about the benefits of a diverse teaching body.
 Whether or not they are open about their orientation, their presence and efforts can have a constructive impact on students' education and development.

-Lundin (2024)[^3] examined narratives of _LGBT_ teachers and related them to the general functions of education (i.e. qualification, socialisation, subjectification).
-It was found that teachers strive for development and change in order to break _heteronormativity_.
+Lundin (2024)[^3] examined narratives of LGBT teachers and related them to the general functions of education (i.e. qualification, socialisation, subjectification).
+It was found that teachers strive for development and change in order to disrupt heteronormativity.

-That is, policy documents serve as a first step that requires additional comprehensive efforts in schools to address and implement negative attitudes among adults and in the student-teacher relationship.
-Below, the illustration presented shows the three functions of school education and __teachers’ narratives).
+That is, policy documents serve as a first step that requires additional comprehensive efforts in schools to address negative attitudes among adults and in the student-teacher relationship.
+The illustration presented below shows the three functions of school education and teachers’ narratives.

 <center>![Lubdin](graphic-lundin.png)Own illustration based on Lundin (2024)[^3]</center>
 <br>

-In the next section
+What You Will Find in the Next Section
 ---
-In the following, the last case-vignettes describes a classroom situation with a transgender student.
+The last case-vignette describes a classroom situation involving a transgender student.

 [^1]:American Psychological Association.
 (2012).
 Guidelines for psychological practice with lesbian, gay, and bisexual clients.
 The American Psychologist, 67(1), 10–42. https://doi.org/10.1037/a0024659